meldig/pdal-parallelizer/README.rst

 - -d (--diagnostic) : get a graph of the memory usage during the execution (optional)

 If you specify the copc flag, you must change a little bit your config file.
 The input value will contains the path of your copc file, no longer the path of your directory of inputs.
-The -r, -ts, -b and -rb options are related to copc processing.
+The -r, -ts, -b, -bb and -rb options are related to copc processing.
 So if you want to process las files for example, you don't have to specify these.

 Dry run
 =======